 Each such committee shall be delegated such authority as set forth throughout this Article IV and/or by specific resolution of the Board as the Board deems appropriate to carry out the objects of such committees.
 Notwithstanding the foregoing, with the exception of the Executive Committee, whose powers and limitations are set forth in Section 1, above, no committee shall have power to bind the Board to any contractual obligation or to establish policy for the University.
-Each committee shall be subject to the Board's control and direction.

 Section 5.
 Committee Meetings

 - Meetings of such appointed committees will be held as determined by the committee chair.
 All such meetings will be held in compliance with the Missouri Open Meetings statutes.